 - 4 medium garlic cloves, finely minced

-- 1 cup canned, or fresh pumpkin puree
+- ¾ cup canned pumpkin puree, or 1 cup fresh pumpkin puree

 - 1 cup heavy cream, warmed to room temperature to prevent the sauce from breaking

-- A handful of basil leaves, for garnish
+- A handful of basil leaves or chopped flat-leaf parsley, for garnish

-- Add vodka.
-Let simmer for 1 to 2 minutes, until most of the liquid evaporates and the smell dissipates.
+- Add vodka: Add ¼ cup vodka (or vegetable broth).
+Let simmer for 2 - 4 minutes, until most of the liquid evaporates and the smell dissipates.

-- Divide among serving bowls, and top with basil leaves and additional cheese if desired.
+- Serve: Divide among serving bowls, and top with fresh herbs and additional cheese if desired.